7 Short Lessons from Gabriel García Márquez

 Then he offers the key to the entire Buendía family, maybe the most revealing single sentence he ever said about his most famous book: “The Buendías were incapable of loving and this is the key to their solitude and their frustration.
 Solitude, I believe, is the opposite of solidarity.”

 3. A good idea can wait decades.
-If it can’t, it wasn’t good.
+(And if it slips away, then, well, it probably wasn’t that good to begin with).

-Márquez held One Hundred Years of Solitude in his head (and heart) for 15 before writing it.
-The Autumn of the Patriarch took 17.
-Chronicle of a Death Foretold took 30.
+Márquez thought about and discussed and “crafted” (in his head and heart) One Hundred Years of Solitude for 15 before actively writing it down..
+The Autumn of the Patriarch took 17 years and Chronicle of a Death Foretold took 30.

 30 years.